No quantum Ramsey theorem for stabilizer codes: Results

 Finally we must show that $C(R)$ is not a clique.
 Let $\{w_1, w_2, \dots, w_{n-k}\}$ be an independent set of generators for $R$.
 Then there exist Hermitian operators $\{w_{n-k+1}, \dots, w_n\}$ such that $\{w_1, w_2, \dots, w_n\}$ is an independent set of commuting operators in $P_n$ by Lemma \ref{lem: expand basis for stabilizer}.
 By Lemma \ref{lemma: basis for f_2^2n}, we can find Hermitian operators $\{v_1, v_2, \dots, v_n\}$ such that $w_i v_i = -v_i w_i$ and $w_i v_j = v_j w_i$ for all $i \neq j$ and such that is a basis for $\mathbb{F}_2^{2n}$.
 Since $L(R) = \Span \{r(w_1), r(w_2), \dots, r(w_{n-k})\}$, it is evident that is a basis for the quotient vector space $L(Z(R)) / L(R)$.
-By Theorem \ref{thm: clique characterization}, $C(R)$ is a clique for $G_{\phi}$ if and only if $L(Z(R))/L(R) \subseteq L(S)$.
+By Theorem \ref{thm: clique characterization}, $C(R)$ is a clique for $G_{\mathcal{E}}$ if and only if $L(Z(R))/L(R) \subseteq L(S)$.
 However this is impossible.
-Indeed, suppose that $a \in r(w_n) + L(R)$ and $b \in r(v_n) + L(R)$.
+Indeed, suppose that $\vec{a} \in r(w_n) + L(R)$ and $\vec{b} \in r(v_n) + L(R)$.
 We may assume that $\vec{a} = r(w_n) + r_1$ and $\vec{b} = r(v_n) + r_2$ for some $r_1,r_2 \in L(R)$.
 Then However if $\vec{a}, \vec{b} \in L(S)$ then $\vec{a} * \vec{b} = 0$ since the elements of $S$ commute, by part 2 of Proposition \ref{prop: properties of check vectors}.
 It follows that $L(Z(R))/L(R)$ is not a subset of $\pi(L(S))$ and hence $C(R)$ is not a quantum clique by Theorem \ref{thm: clique characterization}. \end{proof}

-We conclude by showing that the quantum graphs considered in Theorem \ref{thm: Main theorem} are the only quantum graphs for Pauli channels lacking non-trivial quantum cliques or anticliques from the set of stabilizer codes.
+We conclude by showing that the quantum graphs considered in Theorem \ref{thm: Main theorem} are the only quantum graphs for Pauli channels lacking non-trivial quantum cliques or anti-cliques from the set of stabilizer codes.